TEC Partnership Announces New Chair of Governors | FE News

 TEC Partnership Announces New Chair of Governors

-The TEC Partnership today announced the appointment of Paul Barker as the new Chair of Governors for TEC Partnership.
+The TEC Partnership is pleased to announce the appointment of Paul Barker as the new Chair of Governors for TEC Partnership.
 Paul takes over the role from acting-chair Kai Adegbembo.

 As one of the largest providers of further and higher education in Lincolnshire and Yorkshire the TEC Partnership provides training and development to many thousands of learners and employers from its various colleges and training providers.